-APIMATIC’s code generation engine has various code generation configurations to customize the behaviour and outlook across the generated SDKS.
-Code generation settings can be accessed via
+APIMatic's code generation engine has various code generation configurations like code styling, code branding, continuous integration settings, endpoint/model settings and more to customize the behaviour and outlook of the generated SDKs.
+To configure code generation settings:

 These configurations change the overall look and feel of the generated code.

 |Asynchronous Code||Enabling this generates asynchronous code.
 Objective C generates asynchronous code irrespective of this option.|

 |HTTP Method Prefix||Enabling this will prefix the HTTP method i.e Get, Create, Update or Delete to the name of the methods.
 For e.g the endpoint |

 |Model Postfix||Postfixes each model class with the word Model.
 For e.g the model Contact becomes ContactModel.|

 |Enum Postfix||Postfixes each enum class with the word Enum.
 For e.g the enum Days becomes DaysEnum.|